 LU Online Problem States

 Oregon and Maryland: The Liberty University MSN program is not currently approved for students to participate in their precepted practicum course requirements in the states of Oregon and Maryland.
 Consequently, students should seek programs of study approved by their state.
 Students residing in Maryland are currently unable to complete their practicum in the state of Maryland.
 However, it is possible for Maryland students to complete their practicum in neighboring states, such as Virginia or Delaware.
-Please contact the Nursing Department for more information.
+Please contact the School of Nursing for more information.

 Our nursing program has program-specific accreditations.